What Is Subutex?

 Subutex is a brand name drug for an opioid (narcotic) used for treating opioid dependence.
 Subutex was approved for use in addiction treatment by the Food and Drug Administration (FDA) in October 2002.
 Usually making up part of a narcotic dependence treatment plan, your physician may prescribe it for other conditions at their discretion.

 As it prevents drug cravings, Subutex enables many people to lead positive and productive lives.
 What they might not realize, however, is that this “miracle drug” has a dark side.
 Subutex is addictive in its own right.
-Subutex addiction could be a problem for you if you’ve been using it in ways that haven’t been directed by your physician or if you’ve been abusing the drug.
+Subutex abuse could be a problem for you if you’ve been using it in ways that haven’t been directed by your physician or if you’ve been abusing the drug.

 Is Subutex an Opioid?